 Mechanical hazard - risk of damage to the equipment.
 NEVER allow the fan inlets or outlets on the unit to become blocked.
-This is where the system's cooling airflow enters and exits.
-If this area of the mainframe becomes cluttered and insufficient airflow results, damage may occur to the system.
+Insufficient cooling airflow through the fan inlets and outlets could damage the system.

 When switching OFF the system wait 30 seconds before switching the main disconnect back ON.
-Failure to wait 30 seconds may result in communication issues.
+If you do not wait the required 30 seconds, communication issues may occur.